Reparo: Loss-Resilient Generative Codec for Video Conferencing

 \section{Related Work}

 \NewPara{Video Codecs.} Video applications typically use classical codecs such as VP8, VP9, H.264, H.265, and AV1 ~\cite{vp8,vp9,h264,h265,av1}.
-These codecs compress video frames using block-based motion prediction, separating them into keyframes (I-frames) that are compressed independently and predicted frames (P-/B-frames) that are compressed based on differences relative to adjacent frames.
-While classical codecs are widely supported and very efficient in slow modes, in real-time video-conferencing modes, they suffer from inability to accurately match a desired target bitrate, which leads to packet loss and frame corruption when they exceed available capacity.
+These codecs compress video frames using block-based motion prediction, separating them into keyframes (I-frames) that are compressed independently and predicted frames (P-/B-frames) that are compressed based on differences between adjacent frames.
+While classical codecs are widely supported and efficient in slow modes, in real-time video conferencing modes, they are unable to accurately match a desired target bitrate, which leads to packet loss and frame corruption when they exceed available capacity~\cite{karimi2023vidaptive}.

-To overcome some of these limitations, several neural codecs have been proposed in recent years, such as Swift~\cite{swift}, NAS~\cite{nas}, LiveNAS~\cite{livenas}, SRVC~\cite{srvc}, Maxine~\cite{Maxine}, and DVC~\cite{dvc}.
-These codecs use an underlying low-quality video that is enhanced using a Deep Neural Network (DNN) that may be static, updated periodically, or fine-tuned online. \name\ differs from such prior neural codecs in two ways.
-First, some of these neural codecs still rely on temporal dependencies, wherein an undecodable or unrecoverable frame can cause one or more subsequent frames to freeze.
-In contrast, \name\ has no dependencies between encoded frames and hence the impact of a loss in one frame does not propagate to other frames.
+To overcome some of these limitations, several neural codecs have been proposed in recent years~\cite{swift, nas, srvc, Maxine, dvc}.
+These codecs use a low-quality video that is then enhanced using a Deep Neural Network (DNN). \namereparo\ differs from such prior neural codecs in two ways.
+First, these neural codecs still rely on temporal dependencies, wherein an undecodable frame can cause one or more subsequent frames to freeze.
+In contrast, \namereparo\ has no dependencies between encoded frames and hence the impact of a loss in one frame does not propagate to other frames.
 Second, none of the neural approaches use generative neural models that synthesize images from a few small pre-computed tokens.